GiacomoZoppi/giacomozoppi.github.io/_pages/about.md

 ---

 <p><div style="text-align: justify">
-After a <b>bachelor's degree<\b> in Mathematics for Finance and Insurance at the University of Torino, in 2017, I obtained a <b>master's degree<\b> in Stochastics and Data Science at the same university two years later.
+After a **bachelor's degree** in Mathematics for Finance and Insurance at the University of Torino, in 2017, I obtained a **master's degree** in Stochastics and Data Science at the same university two years later.
 <br>
 During my master's degree, I spent a semester at NOVA IMS University of Lisbon, in the Master's Degree in Data Science and Advanced Analytics, thanks to the <b>Erasmus+ program<\b>.
 <br>